-Item Case No. A1-045930, Washoe Education Support Professionals vs. Washoe County School District (02/10/09),
+Case No. A1-045930, Washoe Education Support Professionals vs. Washoe County School District (02/10/09), employment, but any action taken on a request or in adjustment of a grievance shall be consistent with the terms" of the parties' collective bargaining agreement.

-The Board issued a declaratory order that a nonmember employee can appoint any representative, or "counsel" to represent him/her concerning "any condition of his employment, but any action taken on a request or in adjustment of a grievance shall be consistent with the terms" of the parties' collective bargaining agreement.
+The Board issued a declaratory order that a nonmember employee can appoint any representative, or "counsel" to represent him/her concerning "any condition of his